vudyaabhinav/trayt_express_challenge/README.md

 }
 ```

-1. The route should have a middleware where it use user's `Bearer Token` to get the user's `userId`
+1. The route should have a middleware where it uses the user's `Bearer Token` to get the user's `userId`
-(which you will hard coded to `9aaec1fc-ea13-4783-81f8-a998c1e0d648`)
+(which you will hard code to `9aaec1fc-ea13-4783-81f8-a998c1e0d648`)
 2. First you should get a list of movies a user has rated, `ratedMovies`.
 Using `getRatedMovies(userId)`
 3. Figure out what is the name of a user's favorite director, `favDirector`.
 By counting the most popular director in `ratedMovies` list that have `userRating` larger or equal to 7 (1~10 scale)
 4. Figure out what is a user's favorite genre, `favGenre`.
 By counting the most popular genre in `ratedMovies` list that have `userRating` larger or equal to 7 (1~10 scale)